This set of Analytical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Instrumentation of IR”.

 d) Nichrome wire

-Reason: High pressure mercury arc lamp is used as the source for Far IR Spectrophotometer.
-Rest of the options are used as source in Mid Infrared Spectrophotometer.
+Explanation: High pressure mercury arc lamp is used as the source for Far IR Spectrophotometer.
+Rest of the options are used as a source in Mid Infrared Spectrophotometer.

 2. Which of the following is the wave number of near infrared spectrometer?